joemattar/grocery-list/README.md

 - Form to add users by email
 - Registered users are automatically added to list users
 - Unregistered users are added to db as invitations
-- (Feature to send email invitations in progress)
+- A new invitation triggers sending an email to the unregistered user
 - Shows list owner info
 - Shows list users info
 - Users are removable